Shreyas-Jangam/Shreyas-Jangam/README.md

 - 🌱 I’m currently learning **TensorFlow, scikit-learn & Hugging Face Transformers**

-- 👯 I’m looking to collaborate on **Data Labeling for Retinitis Pigmentosa**

 - 🤝 I’m looking for help with **Collaborating on AI/ML projects, particularly in the areas of GEN-AI**

 - 👨‍💻 All of my projects are available at [https://github.com/Shreyas-Jangam](https://github.com/Shreyas-Jangam)